drowe-ucsd/drowe-ucsd.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Dylan Rowe and I'm a Computer Science PhD student at USC.
 I mainly focus on geometry processing and computer graphics, but have broad interests within computational mathematics.
-I believe that applying geometric ideas to computational problems has the power to change the world.
+My research tries to apply geometric ideas to computational problems.

 Please see my [CV]({{ site.url }}/assets/pdf/CV_wi23.pdf) for more information on my previous work.